-Solutions: Change the reading for one to replace the original, keeping as much of the original purpose or topic as similar as possible but that offers a different style, perspective or reading level.
+Change the reading for one to replace the original, keeping as much of the original purpose or topic as similar as possible, but that offers a different style, perspective or reading level.

-Consider reading the selection aloud to your student, letting them read aloud to you or share the reading together by taking turns.
+Consider reading the selection aloud to students, letting students read aloud to you or share the reading together by taking turns.
 It is absolutely acceptable for high school students to handle advanced works in any of these ways.
 Remember, dramas such as Shakespeare and epic poetry would have been shared aloud anyway.

-Reduce the reading selection significantly.
-It can always be increased incrementally over time as the child becomes more successful.
+Reduce the reading selection length significantly.
+It can always be increased incrementally over time as each student becomes more successful.
 Be aware that epic poetry, older classic literature, advanced science and technical readings and other selections are dense and draw heavily on all skills needed for advanced reading; these types of selections are better in small doses, especially in the beginning.

 The reading selection is too long.

-Solution: Again, reduce the reading selection significantly; it an always be increased incrementally over time as the student becomes more successful.
-A reduction in the reading selection can either be one which omits part of a reading, omits additional reading suggestions, breaks a large reading selection into smaller sections and reads them over the course of a week or several days or breaks a large reading into smaller sections but is still read within the same reading session.
+Again, reduce the reading selection significantly; it an always be increased incrementally over time as students become more successful.
+A reduction in the reading selection can either be one which omits part of a reading, omits additional reading suggestions, breaks a large reading selection into smaller sections and reads them over the course of a week or several days or breaks a large reading into smaller sections, but is still read within the same reading session.
 Long selections can also be shared readings with the student reading a portion, narrating and then the teacher taking a turn and reading a potion.

-The child struggles with giving and continuing her attention.
+The child struggles with giving and continuing attention.

-This particular issue will require a longer post, which I hope to share sometime soon, as this issue is more complex, involving the development and support of the habit of attention.
+This particular issue involves the development and support of the habit of attention.
 You may wish to read the post here titled "The Habit of Attention".

 The preparation before the reading was missing or inadequate.

-Solution: Preparing a reading, an important part of a Charlotte Mason narration, includes many or all of the following: unknown words are clearly pronounced and meanings defined where needed, unique or important locations are found on a map or globe, background or essential historical reference knowledge is briefly introduced or reviewed and a quick connection is made between the last reading but before beginning the present reading.
+Preparing a reading, an important part of a Charlotte Mason narration, includes many or all of the following: unknown words are clearly pronounced and meanings defined where needed; unique or important locations are found on a map or globe; background or essential historical reference knowledge is briefly introduced or reviewed and a quick connection is made between the last reading, but before beginning the present reading.
 This particular component to the CM narration is often neglected, including not being addressed by many books, blogs and websites who purport to follow her teaching methods.

 A reading preparation that was either missing or was only partially included will lead to problems in both the reading side and the narrating side of a narration lesson.
-Skipping the practice of pronouncing the words and finding their meanings will prevent the child from being able to fully connect to the reading and to later express their thoughts with order and composure when narrating.
-If the map work, reviews and background and historical context are not included, then the child again misses an opportunity to connect the new knowledge to old knowledge, weaving the knowledge together more tightly.
-He cannot fit this smaller scheme of knowledge into the larger framework already built into his mind.
-The child's narration will then have to exclude new words and location, because they are still unfamiliar to him and the narrations will also lack a display of the interconnectedness between known knowledge and new knowledge.
+Skipping the practice of pronouncing the words and finding their meanings will prevent students from being able to fully connect to the reading and to later express their thoughts with order and composure when narrating.
+If the map work, reviews and background and historical context are not included, then students again miss an opportunity to connect the new knowledge to old knowledge, weaving the knowledge together more tightly.
+They cannot fit this smaller scheme of knowledge into the larger framework already built into their mind.
+The narration will then have to exclude new words and locations, because they are still unfamiliar.
+The narrations will also lack a display of the interconnectedness between known knowledge and new knowledge.

-The child is being affected by the environment surrounding the reading.
+The student is being affected by the environment surrounding the reading.

-Solution: Children respond differently to different situations.
-Some children will need a great deal of quietness in their environment when trying to concentrate, listen and reflect on reading and learning and other children will have not trouble with the latter actions amidst noise, interruption and distraction.
+Children respond differently to different situations.
+Some children will need a great deal of quietness in their environment when trying to concentrate, listen and reflect on reading and learning and other children will not have trouble with the latter actions amidst noise, interruption and distraction.
 Be sure that you are meeting each child's own particular needs in this area.
 Anxiety can lead to frustration and frustration, in turn, can lead to intense dislike.
-Your student may not necessarily be disliking narration, but instead feels frustrated and anxious by the environment in which he must give one.
-It is possible that listening to a reading or trying to read herself under these conditions may not be conducive to a feeling of peace and confidence for this child.
+Your student may not necessarily be disliking narration, but instead feels frustrated and anxious by the environment in which he/she must give one.
+It is possible that listening to a reading or trying to read independently under these conditions may not be conducive to a feeling of peace and confidence for this particular child.

 The Narrating Side of the Issue

-The child is shy or reserved in self-expression.
+The student is shy or reserved in self-expression.

-The child is not shy but still dislikes giving oral narrations.
+The student is not shy but still dislikes giving oral narrations.

-Solution: Perhaps your student is not shy but still dislikes narrating.
+Perhaps your student is not shy but still dislikes narrating.
 It may be possible that he feels that by narrating he is sharing or exposing too much of himself.
 Giving a narration after a reading is, when done properly, highly personal.
 It is meant to be.
 This is what happens when a connection is made.
 Offer this student, just as the one who is shy, alternatives to oral narrations.
 Sometimes sharing is easier when given in writing or art or in other forms.
-It may be important for this particular student to really understand why you ask her to narrate.
+It may be important for this particular student to really understand why you ask for a narration.

-The child struggles with his memory of a reading or in expressing his thoughts in an organized manner.
+Students may struggle with their memory of a reading or in expressing their thoughts in an organized manner.

-Solution: This student may have trouble remembering what happened or in what order the events happened; he may feel unable to start a narration.
+These students may have trouble remembering what happened or in what order the events happened; they may feel unable to start a narration.
 Firstly, the importance of preparing the reading is underscored in this issue.
-A student who cannot keep the main plot events in order does not need to be more impeded by also sorting through unknown words, places and the reading's historical framework.
-Once the reading is prepared, offer the student a short selection of the reading material, keeping this student from having too much to keep in order.
-Next, allow your student to refer to the chart of proper nouns.
+Students who cannot keep the main plot events in order do not need to be more impeded by also sorting through unknown words, places and the reading's historical framework.
+Once the reading is prepared, offer students a short selection of the reading material, keeping these students from having too much to keep in order.
+Next, allow students to refer to the chart of proper nouns.
 The key words of people, places and other proper nouns are included in this chart.
-He may refer to the chart while narrating to better supply him with the new word for which he is looking.
-The proper nouns charts is meant to be given and seen by the student, but you may prefer to transfer the words, as selected by you, to a board.
-Allow your student to narrate one smaller section of the reduced reading at a time, adding key word sentences to a board as you continue.
-Once the reduced reading section is complete, allow you student a chance to narrate again, referring to their own key word sentences.
-If your student is reluctant to orally narrate the whole narration over again, then he may wish to copy his list from the board and write a narration.
-A younger student might prefer to share his narration with a different family member later in the day, breaking away from the activity for the time being.
+They may refer to the chart while narrating to better supply them with the new word for which they are looking.
+The proper nouns charts are meant to be given and seen by the students, but you may prefer to transfer the words, as selected by you, to a board.
+Allow your students to narrate one smaller section of the reduced reading at a time, adding key word sentences to a board as you continue.
+Once the reduced reading section is complete, allow students a chance to narrate again, referring to their own key word sentences.
+If your students are reluctant to orally narrate the whole narration over again, then they may wish to copy their list from the board and write a narration.
+A younger student might prefer to share the narration with a different family member later in the day, breaking away from the activity for the time being.

 If needed, you may also wish to create lessons which specifically target these skills.
 Print two copies of an Aesop fable or paragraph from an exciting story greatly enlarged and cut one into strips by sentence.
 Have your student read it and then sort out the story strips, arranging them in order.
 There are many other activity ideas to target this skill and may require a separate post for this issue.

-The child struggles to visualize during the reading, cannot connect to the reading and cannot turn it around into her own words.
+The student struggles to visualize during the reading, cannot connect to the reading and cannot turn it around into her own words.

-You may wish to have your student close his eyes while listening, or, if reading the section himself, read a scene and close his eyes and reflect on it and continue this throughout the reading section, to build and strengthen the ability to visualize and imagine.
+You may wish to have your students close their eyes while listening, or, if reading the section independently, read a scene and close their eyes and reflect on it and continue this throughout the reading section, to build and strengthen the ability to visualize and imagine.
 These students may do better with artistic and creative style narrations.
 Ask this child to describe, explain or share his thoughts about this narration and perhaps, to further build this skill, encourage him to share his thoughts and feelings about any of his creations.
-This will provide opportunities for him to practice turning something he has imagined or visualized, one form of self-expression, into a verbal form of self-expression.
+This will provide opportunities for students to practice turning something imagined or visualized, one form of self-expression, into a verbal form of self-expression.

-The child is being affected by the environment surrounding her while narrating.
+The student is being affected by the environment surrounding her while narrating.